aefarrell/aefarrell.github.io/_posts/2024-09-22-hydrogen_release_modeling.md

 The HyRAM+ model is estimating a ~6% greater mass flow rate through the orifice than a simple ideal gas jet model.
 From an end user perspective, this adds a dimension of realism to the model without requiring really anything more from the user.
 There are probably several opportunities to use more realistic fluid models, elsewhere in the standard literature of hazard analysis, that haven't been realized more for reasons of tradition and laziness than anything else.

-In the past, modeling an isentropic nozzle with a real gas from scratch was a pain as there is a lot of overhead in implementing a more realistic equation of state.
+In the past, modelling an isentropic nozzle with a real gas from scratch was a pain as there is a lot of overhead in implementing a more realistic equation of state.
 Especially gathering all of the relevant model parameters.
 With libraries like `CoolProp`, it really drops the barrier for incorporating more realistic fluid models into ones calculations.

 ### Calculating Downstream Distances